 It will also allow a significant decrease in diagnostic costs associated with the progression of metastatic breast cancer.

-HypoSens presents its results in the event “Breast Cancer and MedTech insights: shaping the future”
+HypoSens presented its results in the event “Breast Cancer and MedTech insights: shaping the future”

 Currently, the prototype of the HypoSens device is in the Center for Biomedical Research of La Rioja (CIBIR), where tests are being performed in vivo in mice and ex vivo in lymph node biopsies of patients with breast cancer.

-The latest results of the project will be presented on October 29 at an event of its own in the framework of the “Innova Health” congress, where the latest advances in the development of diagnostic techniques and treatment of breast cancer will also be discussed.
+The latest results of the project have been presented on October 29 at an event of its own in the framework of the “Innova Health” congress, where the latest advances in the development of diagnostic techniques and treatment of breast cancer also have been discussed.